 What Medications are Used During Detox?

-There are times when medications are needed during detox.
+There are times when medications are needed during medical detox.
 The use of medication is used to ease the complications of withdrawals.
 Not everyone is addicted to the same substance, so not everyone gets the same kind of medication.
-The medication required is dependant on the substance that was abused and the severity of the withdrawal symptoms.
+The medication required is dependent on the substance that was abused and the severity of the withdrawal symptoms.

 Detox and Withdrawal

 Detoxing is an essential part of the care program; the first step in the recovery journey is detox.
 This is the body getting rid of the harmful toxins following substance abuse.
 Your nervous system and brain are altered on drugs and alcohol.
 This alteration affects withdrawal symptoms.
 Withdrawal symptoms can start to appear within several hours after the last drink or use of the drug.